 The project's perimeter is the place where the community fabric weaves into the proposed project landscape character.
 The design both blends with the surrounding public landscape and introduces the project architectural vocabulary at the key corners and entrances.
-The proposed plan implements key landscape design components envisioned in the Carmel Valley Employment Center, Unit 2 Precise Plan for parkway areas within the public right of way and building setbacks - such as the following:
+The proposed plan implements key landscape design components envisioned in the original Unit 2 Precise Plan of the Carmel Valley Employment Center for parkway areas within the public right of way and building setbacks - such as the following:

 - Low berming

-- Low ground plane plantings
+- Low ground-plane plantings

-- Informal groupings of tall trees that allow visual access to commercial frontages.
+- Informal groupings of tall trees that allow visual access to commercial frontages

 While the project has multiple building uses and heights along its perimeter, landscape is the vehicle that will provide a visual consistency.
-Open branching, deciduous, informal canopy trees will be planted at an irregular spacing to match the tree canopy in the neighborhoods across the street and further down Del Mar Heights Road and High Bluff Drive.
-Tall, broad canopied Torrey Pine trees are identified in the Carmel Valley Community Plan as a signature tree, and Torrey Pines will be used as accent trees to match the existing trees at the corner of High Bluff Drive and those used across Del Mar Heights Road.
+Open branching, informal canopy trees will be planted at an irregular spacing to match the tree canopy in the neighborhoods across the street and further down Del Mar Heights Road and High Bluff Drive.
+Tall, broad-canopied Torrey Pine trees are identified in the Carmel Valley Community Plan as a signature tree, and Torrey Pines will be used as Community Accent Trees to match the existing trees at the corner of High Bluff Drive and those used across Del Mar Heights Road.

-- 5.4.1 Planting at the perimeter shall be informal in character, with loose groupings of accent plants, low shrubs and groundcovers. - 5.4.2 Trees shall be grouped and not at a regular spacing. - 5.4.3 Openings between tree groupings will allow views into the interior, to signs and to key architectural features.
+- Planting at the perimeter shall be informal in character, with loose groupings of accent plants, low shrubs and groundcovers. - 5.4.2 Trees shall be grouped and not at a regular spacing. - Openings between tree groupings will allow views into the interior, to signs and to key architectural features.